kubernetes/website/docs/tutorials/stateful-application/cp-distributed-systems.md

 an outage until at least one of the Pods can be rescheduled.

 You should always provision additional capacity to allow the processes of critical systems to be rescheduled in the event of node failures.
-If you do so, than the outage will only last until the Kubernetes scheduler reschedules one of the ZooKeeper servers.
+If you do so, then the outage will only last until the Kubernetes scheduler reschedules one of the ZooKeeper servers.
 However, if you want your service to tolerate node failures with no downtime, you should use a `PodAntiAffinity` annotation.